Wednesday (TV series): Audience viewership

 According to data from users of TV Time collected by Whip Media, Wednesday had the second-most pre-release followers of any Netflix original series on the platform, behind only The Witcher; it ultimately debuted at number one on Netflix in 83 countries.
 The series holds the record of most hours viewed in a week for an English-language Netflix series with a total 341 million hours watched in its first week of release, amounting to more than 50 million households, and passing prior record holder Stranger Things 4s 335 million hours.
 Nielsen Media Research reported a combined watch time of 6 billion minutes within its first week of release, making it the second-biggest streaming week ever recorded by the firm.

+Variety, citing U.S. viewing-time data from research firm PlumResearch, reported that Netflix originals reached their highest monthly share of viewing in November 2022 — about 60 percent — following the release of Wednesday.

 Three weeks after its release, it became the second-most watched English-language Netflix series in the history of the platform, reaching an estimated 150 million households and totaling 1 billion viewing hours by December 2022.
 Jacob Stolworthy of The Independent called the series's popularity "unprecedented" and suggested that it could jumpstart development of several other spin-off television series.
-International response to the series has been strong with Column magazine reporting that: "A separate record has already been set by the kickoff of the second “Wednesday” season.
+International response to the series has been strong, with Column magazine reporting that "a separate record has already been set by the kickoff of the second Wednesday season.
 In 91 countries, the series sits at the top of the local charts for English-language series — including Germany and the United States.
 This has never before been achieved by any English-language Netflix series."